If you must choose one single idea to work on for the rest of your life, what will that be ?

 I am keen on supporting enthusiastic students who would like to apply their ideologies to impact the real world.
 If you are interested in doing research with me, feel free to get in touch.

-I have had the pleasure to supervise the following students.
+I have had the pleasure to supervise the following PhD students.

-- Alice Ashby (2023 - present): researching Machine Learning for time-variant multi-object classification (funded by BP).
+- Alice Ashby (2025 - present): researching Bias Detection in Large Language Models.
 "Chris Boyne" Best Undergraduate Thesis Award 2022.
+COPA 2023 Best Student Paper Award.

 co-supervised with Prof. Zhiyuan Luo.